Introduction

 - Assignment to Virtual Edges AND Virtual Edge Nodes: Distribution Zones can be assigned at the Virtual Edge level, with the attached Virtual Edge Nodes inheriting the DZ assignment of the Virtual Edge, or assigned directly to each Virtual Edge Node.

 - Device Count Limits: Device count limits within each DZ exist due to hardware limitations of the onboarded switches (VENs) in each DZ.
 For example, a DZ with Cisco C has the capacity to support up to 9,000 devices.
 However, if the zone incorporates a Cisco IE3400 or C9200, the maximum device support decreases to 1,000.
 For information on how many Device-PG mappings for Cisco hardware, see this document.
-You can easily track when Distribution Zones are approaching possible limitations by viewing Device Counts in the Distrubtion Zone tab in Virtual Edge Settings.
+You can easily track when Distribution Zones are approaching possible limitations by viewing Device Counts in the Distribution Zone tab in Virtual Edge Settings.

 - Distribution Logic: Dynamic Policy Group IP-to-Tag mappings are distributed within the boundaries of the Distribution Zone.
 In contrast, Static/Network Policy Groups are distributed across all Distribution Zones.